-- 3. Final tighten all transmission mounting bolts (4 pcs). - 4.
-Inspect the supply line inside the bellhousing and confirm the hoses have ample clearance to the rotating clutch plate.
+- 1. After bolting the transmission/bellhousing unit to the engine, attach the remaining end of the braided steel line to the clutch master cylinder and tighten.
+Use caution not to over tighten and break the fitting. - 2.
+Final tighten all transmission mounting bolts (4 pcs). - 3.
+Inspect the supply line inside bellhousing and confirm the hoses have ample clearance to the rotating clutch plate.
 It is extremely important that the hydraulic clutch hose DOES NOT come into contact with the clutch plate, as serious damage could result.

 NOTE: DOT 4 BRAKE FLUID STRONGLY RECOMMENDED, (even though the lid says DOT 3).
-SHIELD HYDRAULIC LINES FROM HEAT, ESPECIALLY NEAR EXHAUST HEADERS.
+SHIELD HYDRAULIC LINES FROM HEAT, ESPECIALLY NEAR EXHAUST.